CodingEZ/Automated-Garden/README.md

 The color is currently fixed to green.

 detect.display_drawings()
-Displays the original image, the image after the initial threshold, and the original image with all outlines drawn.
+Displays the original image, the image after the initial threshold, the image the second threshold (removes regions that are too small) and the original image with all outlines drawn.

 ## Future Edits
 I will later add arduino communication capabilities to allow one to implement